leokorrr/lions-cave-v2/README.md

 - API optimization
 - check exec function.
 Do I need it?
 - API env REACT_APP_BACKEND_API change name
+- Finish or delete table optimalization in one file

 ### Notes
 I didn't add mongoose validation because I'm the only person who can change database.